GregoireMialon/j-case/README.md

 ## Content

 This web application takes a molecule as input and outputs its atoms.
-The application is ready to be hosted on AWS.
+The application is ready to be hosted on Amazon Web Services through Elastic Beanstalk.

 Input:
 ![Input](figs/input.png)